CAPJackie/spring-boot-jwt/README.md

 ## Problem Solving 🤹🏽

 Our API Endpoints can be used by anyone that knows the URL and API structure.
 In order to secure our API we are going to implement JWT authentication.
-But let's practice our problem solving skills first with the [Bridge Riddle](https://ed.ted.com/lessons/can-you-solve-the-bridge-riddle-alex-gendler#watch)

 **Main Topics**